digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 * The location of any externally provided dashboards
 * The actual dashboards

 Note that the `Metric Count` dashboard referenced in the docker-compose.yml file (`grafana-message-count-dashboard.json`) is not inlined below.
-The reason is that this is not hand-configured but built via the web UI and then exported, so it contains unnecessary details.
+The reason is that this is not hand-configured but built via the web UI and then exported.
 See `Grafana Metric Monitoring`_ for instructions to log into Grafana and display the dashboard.

 .. literalinclude:: ./monitoring/etc/grafana-docker-compose.yml
    :caption: etc/grafana-docker-compose.yml